migtools/crane-documentation/content/content/Usage/tunnel-api.md

 - namespace: The namespace to launch the VPN tunnel in, defaults to `openvpn`
 - destination-context: The cloud destination cluster context where the openvpn server will be launched.
 - source-context: The on-premise source cluster context where the openvpn client will be launched.
+- source-image: The container image to use on the source cluster.
+Defaults to quay.io/konveyor/openvpn:latest
+- destination-image: The container image to use on the destination cluster.
+Defaults to quay.io/konveyor/openvpn:latest

 ### Example